day8/re-frame/README.md

 ;; ==>  [:div "Hello ratoms and recactions"]
 ```

 You'll notice that our component is a regular clojure function, nothing special.
-In this case, it takes no inputs and it does produce `hiccup` (a vector of stuff in this case).
+In this case, it takes no paramters and it returns a vector (hiccup).

 Here is a slightly more interesting component:
 ```